Shengyu-Feng/dnaihao.github.io/_pages/cv.md

   * Duderstadt Center, the University of Michigan
   * Duties include:
     * Help with trouble-shooting softwares
-    * mentor peer students about facilities we provide at library
+    * Mentor peer students about facilities we provide at library

 * May, 2019 - August, 2019: Participate Machine Learning Reading Group
   * Duties include: